-Status [A]
+Status [A] PERMIT OF STAY FOR MEDICAL REASON Yes No Other Details

-Please insert name as used in Table 3 Yes No Other Details
+Please insert name as used in Table 3

+Is a travel document issued ? х

+If so, what type of document is it ? - - -

+Validity (in years) - - -

 Accommodation

-Access to accommodation (on the same basis as other legally residing third-country nationals) ?
+Access to accommodation (on the same basis as other legally residing third-country nationals) ? x

-Access to specific schemes/programmes to support access to accommodation?
+Access to specific schemes/programmes to support access to accommodation? x

-Dispersal mechanism?
-48
+Dispersal mechanism?48 х

 Family reunification

-Right to family reunification ?
+Right to family reunification ? х

 Eligible family members, for example:

 partner in a legal marriage or in a comparable relationship

 unmarried partner (e.g. registered partnership, cohabitation, attested long term relationship)

 - underage partner

 minor child (beneficiary's and/or partner's; foster or adopted child)

 adult dependent children (beneficiary's and/or partner's or adopted child)

 - brother or sisters

 - dependent parents

 - parents of UAMs

 Material requirements sponsor must guarantee, for example:

-- accommodation
+- accommodation Х

-- health insurance
+- health insurance Х

-- sufficient income/financial means
+- sufficient income/financial means х

-other (e.g. criminal record, medical certificate)
+- other (e.g. criminal record, medical certificate) x

-Is there an equivalent of a 'grace period' 49 during which no material conditions are required?

-If so, please indicate the duration of the grace period in the comments column.

 48 In asylum policies, a 'dispersal mechanism' refers to a policy implemented by national authorities to 'distribute' asylum seekers or beneficiaries of protection across the territory of the State, to ensure an even distribution among local authorities and avoid 'overburdening' available accommodation or housing facilities.
-49 See Article 12 of the Family Reunification Directive: material requirements do not have to be fulfilled or may be